2 Million Dollar Term Life Insurance | A Comprehensive Guide

 Term life insurance offers several advantages, making it a popular choice:

-• Affordability: It’s the most cost-effective life insurance option, especially for large coverage amounts like $2 million.
+• Affordability: It’s the most cost-effective life insurance option, especially for large coverage amounts, such as $2 million.

 • Flexibility: Choose term lengths and coverage amounts to match your needs.